 Similarly, we are transforming how we provide credit to our clients.
 As an example, in CTL, speed and certainty of execution are critical.
 To address this, we developed our proprietary loan origination platform, CREOS.
 Today, we use CREOS to process 100% of our CTL volume and are seeing terrific results with more than 40% of our loans closing in less than 30 days.
 This platform allows our clients to focus on running their business and lets us deliver a superior client experience rather than compete on pricing, terms and credit.

 Making a positive difference in the communities we serve

 In CB, we embrace our obligation to be a positive force in our communities and are well-positioned to support the firm’s commitment to making a difference.
-In 2018, we financed the development of more than 20,000 housing units for low-income individuals, and, notably, our Community Development Banking team provided $188 million in capital to the nation’s largest Community Development Financial Institutions.
+In 2018, we financed the development of more than 20,000 housing units for low-income individuals, and, notably, our Commercial Development Banking team provided $188 million in capital to the nation’s largest Community Development Financial Institutions.
 In addition, CB supported local businesses, states and municipalities, school districts, nonprofits and higher education institutions with over $56 billion in capital to help them deliver their critical services.
 Equally important to serving our communities, last year CB employees volunteered more than 20,000 hours at local organizations.